yijGit/COS375-Project-1/README.md

 # MIPS ISA Simulation

-A high-level simulations for MIPS ISA built for Princeton's COS375: Computer Architecture and Organization.
-It reads a binary machine code file, interprets the bits in that file as instructions for the MIPS instruction set, and simulates the execution of those instructions.
+A high-level simulation of a MIPS ISA machine.
+It reads a binary file, interprets the bits in that file as instructions for the MIPS instruction set, and simulates the execution of those instructions.
 The project was written in C++.

 Below is a short description of the files:
   **mips-linux-gnu-as** – MIPS assembler.
 Converts MIPS text assembly to binary ELF files.